 As discussed in detail before, TikTok propels user-generated content.
 If you are a TikTok user with a huge fan following, you automatically are counted as an influencer.
 Of course, if you are a celebrity, you are bound to have a huge following and hence qualify as an influencer.
 Brands use the popularity and the already established user base of influencers to bring in more footfall for their own brand.

 Brand Adidas used Douyin to promote its youth-focused brand, Adidas NEO.
 The brand partnered with celebrities and TikTok influencers such as Yiyang Qianxi and Dili Reba to grow its presence.
 As per reports, the Adidas Neo account won 1.21 million followers and 2.8 million interactions in its first month on TikTok.

 There is also a new trend where celebrities or influencers are joining TikTok to promote various causes.
 For instance, Jenifer Lopez joined TikTok to promote NBC’s World of Dance very recently.
 Take a look how:

 You guys!
 I’m on TikTok now: @jlo!!
 And I want to see YOUR best dance moves.
 Show me what you got using #WODChallenge on TikTok.
 And don’t miss the premiere of @NBCWorldofDance February 26 on NBC!
 Join the challenge on @tiktok_us here: https://t.co/3TqkE1fwSH ✨??? pic.twitter.com/V6p7nKtJ02

 — jlo (@JLo) February 20, 2019

-Moreover, when it comes to lead capturing, ad features such as tagging and attribution should be used to track the user behavior and engagement so as to win a relevance audience.
-When you are creating fun campaigns for a highly relevant audience, your engagement rates, and brand recall will definitely get the needed boost.
+Moreover, when it comes to lead capturing, ad features such as tagging and attribution should track user behavior and engagement to win a relevant audience.
+Creating fun campaigns for a highly relevant audience, your engagement rates, and brand recall will get the needed boost.